 - 1. Where an appeal is filed against a judgment of the Trial Chamber, the Greffier of the Trial Chamber shall forward the case file to the Greffier of the Chamber together with certified copies of the judgment and each notice of appeal. - 2.
-Where there is an appeal against a decision on detention of the Accused, the above-mentioned documents shall be forwarded to the Chamber within 10 (ten) days of the filing of the appeal, unless there are extenuating circumstance.
+Where there is an immediate appeal against a decision of the Trial Chamber, the above-mentioned documents shall be forwarded to the Supreme Court Chamber within 10 (ten) days of the filing of the appeal, unless there are extenuating circumstance.
 Any such circumstances shall be specified at the time of forwarding. - 3.
 The date of the appeal hearing shall be determined by the President of the Chamber, after having verified that the case file is complete.
 The Greffier of the Chamber shall notify all parties of the hearing date.
 Reserve Judges shall be present, and the procedure set out in Rule 80 shall apply. - 4.
 The Chamber shall issue its decision within a reasonable period.
-Where there is an appeal against a decision on detention, the Chamber shall decide as soon as possible and in any event no more than three months after receipt of the notice of appeal by the Greffier of the Supreme Court Chamber. - 5.
-The President of the Chamber shall appoint one international and one national judge to be co-rapporteurs for the appeal.
+Where there is an appeal against a decision on detention, the Chamber shall decide as soon as possible and in any event no more than three months after receipt of the notice of appeal by the Greffier of the Supreme Court Chamber.

+- 5. The President of the Chamber shall appoint one international and one national judge to be co-rapporteurs for the appeal.
 The co-rapporteurs shall prepare a written report which shall set out the facts of the case, and the details of the decision being appealed.
 The report must be in sufficient detail to give the Chamber full information on the appeal.
 Such report will be attached to the case file. - 6.
 The Co-Prosecutors and the lawyers for the other parties may examine the case file at any time before the hearing.
 They may submit any pleadings for the appeal to the Greffier of the Chamber as provided in the Practice Direction on filing of documents.
-The Greffier shall date such pleadings and attach them to the case file forthwith.
+The Greffier shall date such pleadings and attach them to the case file forthwith. - 7.
+Subject to Rule 87(3), the parties may submit a request to the Chamber for additional evidence provided it was unavailable at trial and could have been a decisive factor in reaching the decision at trial.
+The request shall clearly identify the specific findings of fact made by the Trial Chamber to which the additional evidence is directed.
+The other parties affected by the request may respond within 15 (fifteen) days of the receipt of notification of the request.